microsoft/vscode-docs/docs/python/debugging.md

 1. Both computers: make sure that identical source code is available.

-1. Both computers: install [ptvsd](https://pypi.org/project/ptvsd/) using `python -m pip install --upgrade ptvsd` into your environment (while using a form of virtual environment is not required, it is strongly recommended).
+1. Both computers: install [ptvsd](https://pypi.org/project/ptvsd/) using `python -m pip install --upgrade ptvsd` into your environment (while using a form of virtual environment is not required, it is a recommended best practice).

 1. Remote computer: open the port you wish to use for debugging in the appropriate firewall or other networking configuration.

 1. Remote computer: there are two ways to specify how to attach to the remote process.
-Note that you may need to specify the remote computer's private IP address, if applicable (Linux VMs on Azure, for example, have both a public and private address).
+You may need to specify the remote computer's private IP address, if applicable (Linux VMs on Azure, for example, have both a public and private address).
 If you use the public IP address, you might see the error "Cannot assign requested address."

    1. In the source code, add the following lines, replacing `address` with the remote computer's IP address and port number (IP address 1.2.3.4 is shown here for illustration only).